-For centuries, Ireland has produced world-renowned beverages, which are distributed throughout the world.
-A nation famous for Guinness, obsessive tea drinkers and some of the best whiskey on the planet, Ireland's indigenous beverages offer a varied selection for any drinker.
+For centuries, Ireland has produced world-renowned beverages that are distributed throughout the world.
+A nation famous for Guinness, obsessive tea drinkers, and some of the best whiskey on the planet, Ireland's indigenous beverages offer a varied selection for any drinker.

 Ireland is home to several distilleries, which produce some of the world's finest whiskeys.
 Uisce Beatha is the Gaelic term for whiskey and translates to “water of life”.
 The most common types of whiskey distilled in Ireland include single malt, single grain, and blended whiskey.
 Examples of Irish whiskey include Black Bush, Bushmills, Jameson, Paddy, Powers, and Tullamore Dew to name a few.

 Earl, chamomile, green, chai - offer any of these varieties to your average Irish person and they will most likely decline.
 If it's not black and doesn’t contain either sugar or milk, then it's not a cup of Irish tea.